December 21, 2013

 Method:

-1. In a large frying pan heat 3-4 tablespoons oil over medium-high heat, fry eggplant until golden brown.
+1. In a large skillet, heat 3-4 tablespoons of oil over medium-high heat.
+Fry the eggplants until golden brown.
 Set aside to cool.

-3. Add the ground beef and brown until well cooked and tender.
-Add the potatoes, green beans, and chopped tomatoes respectively and sauté each for a few minutes before adding another.
-Add cumin, red pepper, and salt and pepper to taste.
+3. Add the ground beef and cook until browned.
+Then add the potatoes, green beans, and chopped tomatoes, one at a time, sautéing each for a few minutes before adding the next.
+Season with cumin, red pepper, and salt and black pepper to taste.
 Sauté all the ingredients together.
 Stir well and add 1/2 cup of water.
-Cover and cook on medium-low heat for 40 minutes.
+Stir everything well, then add 1/2 cup of water.
+Cover and cook on medium-low heat for 40 minutes, stirring occasionally.

-4. Once the eggplants are cool enough to handle, gently cut open lengthwise.
-Sprinkle a small pinch of salt into the eggplant and with a fork gently loosen up the inside a little bit.
+4. Once the eggplants are cool enough to handle, gently cut them open lengthwise.
+Sprinkle lightly with salt and gently loosen the flesh with a fork.
 Generously spoon the mixture into the open eggplant and top with slivered almonds.

-5. In the meantime, heat a tablespoon of oil in a large pan over medium heat, add the tomato paste to the pan, and stir well.
-After a couple of minutes, arrange the tomato slices in single or overlapping layers.
-Place the stuffed eggplant over the layered tomatoes, add a cup of hot water and freshly squeezed lemon juice.
-Cover and let simmer for 15-20 minutes on low heat.
+5. In a wide pan, heat 2 tablespoons of oil over medium heat.
+Add tomato paste and stir well.
+After a couple of minutes, arrange the tomato slices in single or slightly overlapping layers in the pan.
+Place the stuffed eggplant over the layered tomatoes.
+Add a cup of hot water and freshly squeezed lemon juice.
+Cover and simmer for 15-20 minutes on low heat.

 Enjoy!